 Death Glare: Senna's cold, contemptuous looks; she prefers these to express disapproval most of the time, unless she gets really angry.

-Did They or Didn't They?: In the third book, April goes to see David in his room at the castle they're staying in, and finds to her surprise that he's shirtless, and Senna is in the room with him.
+Did They or Didn't They?: In Enter the Enchanted, April goes to see David in his room at the castle they're staying in, and finds to her surprise that he's shirtless, and Senna is in the room with him.
 David denies that they did anything, but Senna is in a suspiciously cheery mood afterwards and makes some rather suggestive comments.
 It is implied in a later scene that they did do it, and Senna compelled David to forget about it.

 Did You Just Scam Cthulhu?: Merlin, while he lacks the power of the average god, still holds his own against them by using his intelligence, cleverness and imagination.
 Senna recognizes this, and later uses the same strategy to good effect.